Nothing official, just some offbeat NFL awards for 2018

 Runners-up: Chargers 29, Chiefs 28 in Week 15 — too many flying flags to make it a classic; Rams 54, Chiefs 51 in Week 11 for anyone who likes video-game shootouts; Cowboys 13, Saints 10 in Week 13, if your tastes tend toward defense.

 WORST GAME: Go all the way back to the season opener for Miami’s 27-20 victory over Tennessee in, yawn, the longest game ever played.
 Two weather delays not only stretched out the day, it also led to CBS going in and out of the telecast.
 At least it featured a tiebreaking 102-yard kickoff return by Jakeem Grant.
-The game took 7 hours, 8 minutes to play.
+The game took 7 hours, 8 minutes.

 Runners-up: Lots of Cardinals games, maybe their 17-3 loss to Detroit the worst; a Thursday night 6-0 win for Jacksonville over Indianapolis in Week 14 marked not so much by stingy defense as inept offense.